 Diesel bug is the contamination of fuel by microbes.
 This occurs as a result of water and air being present within the fuel tank, this can be for several different reasons from condensation to water spray from the sea.
-In the right conditions these microbes grow between the water and fuel or on the walls of the tank, however, they have a very short life-cycle, meaning they die off quickly leaving a sludge-like consistency in the bottom of the fuel tank.
+In the right conditions, these microbes grow between the water and fuel or on the walls of the tank, but as they have a very short life cycle they die off quickly leaving a sludge-like consistency in the bottom of the fuel tank.

 This is where the problems start.

-If this ‘sludge’ gets sucked into fuel lines within the engine then it can be the cause for filter and injector blockages, resulting in engine failures and costly repair work.
+If this ‘sludge’ gets sucked into fuel lines within the engine then it can be the cause of filter and injector blockages, resulting in engine failures and costly repair work.

-To avoid a buildup of diesel bug it is recommended that your engine is cleaned and maintained regularly to remove any ‘sludge’ or to prevent potential future build-ups.
-This can be done by regularly draining water from the fuel and water separator or by keeping the fuel tank as full as possible and using petrol stations that are busy, because they will have a high turnover rate of fuel meaning there is less chance of water contamination due to condensation.
+To avoid a buildup of diesel bug it is recommended that your engine is cleaned regularly to remove any ‘sludge’ and checked for contamination to prevent potential future build-ups.
+This can be done by regularly draining water from the fuel and water separator or by keeping the fuel tank as full as possible.
+Another tip is to use petrol stations that are busy because they will have a high turnover rate of fuel meaning there is less chance of water contamination due to condensation in their storage tanks.

-However, if you suspect that you have diesel bug or want to ensure a fast way of making sure your engine is free of the contamination, Exocet recommend using Anti-Bug fuel additive that kills off any microbes without adding to any sludge or slime build-up.
-Some of its main features include:
+However, if you suspect that you have diesel bug or want to ensure a fast way of making sure your engine is free of the contamination, exocet® recommend using Anti-Bug fuel additive that kills off any microbes without adding to any sludge or slime build-up.
+Some of this diesel bug additive’s main features include:

 - Broad-spectrum additive covering a variety of bacteria, viruses, fungi and yeasts,